-Countries have established a Human Rights Platform as one indispensable pillar on which to confront the HIV and AIDS epidemic.
-Governments, the UN system and civil society have embraced the link between HIV, human rights, and effective responses.
-The application of international human rights law is guided by the principles of universality and non-discrimination enshrined in article 12 of the Universal Declaration of Human Rights, which states that "all human beings are free and equal in dignity and rights."
-This must therefore apply to the entitlement of all people, including lesbians, gay, bisexual and transgender persons to enjoy the protections provided for by international human rights law, including in respect of right to life, security of person and privacy, the right to be free from torture, arbitrary arrest and detention, the right to be free from discrimination and the right to freedom of expression, association and peaceful assembly.
+Over the years, Governments, the UN system and civil society have embraced the link between HIV, human rights, and effective responses.
+The application of international human rights law is guided by the principles of universality and non-discrimination enshrined in article 12 of the Universal Declaration of Human Rights, which states that "all human beings are free and equal in dignity and rights".
+All people, including lesbians, gay, bisexual and transgender persons are entitled to enjoy the protections provided for by international human rights law, including in respect of right to life, security of person and privacy, the right to be free from torture, arbitrary arrest and detention, the right to be free from discrimination and the right to freedom of expression, association and peaceful assembly.